Determination

 kinetic properties of PCR amplification, the three criteria address PCR

-amplification efficiency, the net fluorescent difference between maximal and
+amplification efficiency, the net fluorescent difference between

-minimal fluorescent signals and the beginning of the exponential growth phase of
+minimal fluorescent signals and the beginning of the exponential growth

 the reaction.